system-er/Godot3DInterpreter/README.md

   24.02.2023: added command PENSIZE for 3d lines, they are now thin boxes, thx to Calinou's tips in internet. changed command SETPENCOLOR to PENCOLOR. moved to Godot 4.0 RC4
   25.02.2023: moved to Godot 4.0 RC5, now recursion works, see example recursiontest.g3i, also numbers with dot works also in that example
   26.02.2023: added math in procedureparameter example GO "PROC :N * 0.7, see example recursiontest.g3i
+  01.03.2023: moved to Godot 4.0 RC6, added expressions computed by commander direct for example type in commander 2 + 1